A case study in market entry strategy

 But the front door gets you into a room.
 It doesn't furnish it.
 "Premium brewed Chinese tea" is a category American consumers don't recognize.
 There is no mental slot for it.
 Coffee has one.
 Boba has one.
 Even matcha has one.
 Chagee isn't just entering a market.
 They're trying to build one that doesn't exist yet.

 The Dior-esque cup gets people in line on Saturday.
-The question is what gets them back on Tuesday.
-And Wednesday.
-And the week after that.
-Right now, nobody has answered that question.
-Including Chagee.
+The question is what gets them back on Tuesday, and Wednesday, and the week after that.
+Right now, nobody has answered that question, including Chagee.

 The door is open.
 The room is empty.